-Washington State has a large number of service members.
+Washington State has a large number of service members, and memo writing services from https://writer-elite.com/memo-paper/ is the tool available for informational assistance.
 In fact, Katy and I have been volunteering with the Military Pro Bono Project with the American Bar Association in order to serve the men and women of Washington State that have been deployed and are in need of legal services.
 Serving one’s country as a service member is a tremendous responsibility and we want to ensure that every man and woman is fully prepared before deployment.
 We hope the below article provided by Nolo will aid service members in ordering their affairs before deployment.

 by Melanie Cullen

 Get your legal records, finances, and benefits in ship-out shape.

 Deployment orders raise many personal and practical concerns.
 One of the most common is a desire to get things in order — and the need to do so quickly.
 You want to protect and care for your home and loved ones, even while away.

 To help you achieve these goals, here is a checklist of important things to do before you leave.